anydesk.exe

 ✔ NO - Safe

-Must be in Program Files (x86)\AnyDesk
+Must be located in Program Files\AnyDesk or C:\Program Files (x86)\AnyDesk

 Warning